OData/v3ProtocolDocument/OData.markdown

 The [OData CSDL](OData CSDL Definition.html) specifies how syntactically this information, and information specific to each kind of operation is specified.

 For Example:
-The following FunctionImport describes a Function called MostRecent that returns the 'MostRecent' Order within a collection of Orders:
+The following FunctionImport describes a Function called MostRecent that returns the most recent Order within a collection of Orders:

 	<FunctionImport Name="MostRecent" EntitySet="Orders" ReturnType="SampleModel.Order"
 		IsBindable="true" IsSideEffecting="false" m:IsAlwaysBindable="true">
 		<Parameter Name="orders" Type="Collection(SampleModel.Order)" Mode="In"/>
 	</FunctionImport>

-#### 7.4.2.2.
+#### 10.4.2.2.
 Advertising Currently Available Functions within a Payload ####

 Functions may be bound to an entity or collection of entities.
 Services may choose whether to advertise functions within the entities or collections of entities returned from the Server.